fuomI/fun-weather-app/README.md

 ## How to run?
 ### Option 1:
-App is published on Heroku: https://fun-weather-application.herokuapp.com/
+App is published on Heroku: https://fun-weather-application.herokuapp.com/ (At the moment not working, see Problems section)
 ### Option 2:
 Clone repository, install Node.js and run locally.